weed-/powershell-syslog-server/README.md

 - Can be run on console for syslog messages in realtime
 - Drops syslog logfiles per host/day

-This has helped me a few times to debug networking issues.
-Maybe this helps someone, too.
+This has helped me a few times debugging networking issues, may it help someone elso too.

 ## Install / Use